LeoMichaels/MichaelsDataProjects/README.md

 A single page report was created on Power BI Desktop & it was then published to Power BI Service.

-Following inferences can be drawn from the dashboard;
+Following inferences can be drawn from the dashboard:

 ### [1] Cities with favourable pricing inferred from descending order of stacked-bar chart